tcarlsen/caravanwar.info/_towers/hydra.md

 # Description

 Artillery with an advanced targeting system, able to shoot anywhere on the map, prioritising the lowest health point enemies.

+# Changelog

+- July 30 2018: Deploy cost increased from 250 to 300
+- April 4 2019: Deploy cost descrease from 300 to 280